Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 In this work, we want two things:

 * Make non-covered modules call PSA, but only [when this will actually work](#why-psa-is-not-always-possible).
-This effectively brings those modules to a partial use-PSA behavior regardless of whether the option is enabled.
+This effectively brings those modules to a partial use-PSA behavior (benefiting from PSA accelerators when they're usable) regardless of whether the option is enabled.
 * Call PSA when a covered module calls a non-covered module which calls another module, for example X.509 calling pk for PSS verification which calls RSA which calculates a hash ([see issue \#6497](https://github.com/Mbed-TLS/mbedtls/issues/6497)).
 This effectively extends the option to modules that aren't directly covered.

 #### Classification of callers